williamcramer/williamcramer/README.md

 - 👀 I’m interested in service design, Linux, coffee & other stuff like gearboxes and cats.
 - 🌱 I’m currently learning bash, systemd, html, javascript, php, mongodb and other stuff like gearboxes and cats.
 - 💞️ I’m looking to collaborate on Linux, coffee, & other stuff like gearboxes and cats.
 - 📫 How to reach me..
-Well, you could ask the cat.
+Well, you can get in the right gear and ask the cat.

 <!---
 williamcramer/williamcramer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.